Mimino666/SublimeText2-python-open-module-new/README.md

 Typical use case
 ================

-You are reading a Python script and trying to understand why it works the way it works.
+Imagine you are reading some Python script and trying to understand why it works the way it works.

 At the top of the script you see `from some.very.mysterious.module import muhahaha`.
-Are you curious what `muhahaha()` is doing?
+Are you curious what `muhahaha` is doing?
 Simple enough!

 Highlight `some.very.mysterious.module`, press <kbd>Alt+Shift+o</kbd>, <kbd>Enter</kbd> and enjoy.